 - Neoprene.
 Neoprene, a synthetic rubber, is noted for its strong mechanical properties and excellent ozone, heat, and abrasion resistance.
 Neoprene O-rings are used in refrigeration systems and environments exposed to silicone oils or low-pressure oxygen.

 - Polyurethane.
 Polyurethane offers high wear resistance, high elasticity, high tensile strength, and an outstanding resistance to oil, solvents and fuel.
 These O-rings are often used in mechanical and hydraulic systems.

 - Rubber.
 Natural rubber O-rings have low gas permeability, low resilience, and good resistances to ozone, heat, weathering, alkalis and dilute acids.
 They are commonly used in high pressure/vacuum sealing, vibration damping, and shock absorption applications.

 O-Ring Industries and Applications

 O-rings are used in countless industries, with examples including:

 - Oil and gas

 - OEM custom parts

-As a trusted O-ring manufacturer, Allied Metrics Seals & Fasteners offers a comprehensive array of materials and sizes for almost any application or industry sector.
+As a trusted O-ring manufacturer, Allied Metrics O-Rings & Seals offers a comprehensive array of materials and sizes for almost any application or industry sector.
 To see how our quality O-rings will fit into your next project, request a quote or contact us for more information.